BlockchainCommons/Research/papers/bcr-2026-004-anchor-predicates.md

 | `anchorQuorum` | Minimum anchors required |
 | `anchorIndex` | Position in log |

-### Inference Source
+### Conceptual Foundation

-These predicates are derived from concepts in:
+These predicates are **Envelope-native vocabulary** for expressing anchoring relationships within Gordian Envelopes, which uses concepts inspired by:
 - [Cryptographic Event Logs (CEL)](https://digitalbazaar.github.io/cel-spec/)
 - Certificate Transparency (RFC 6962)
 - Key Transparency systems

+> **Note**: This is not a bridge format or interoperability specification for CT/CEL.
+Round-trip conversion to/from external log formats would require a separate specification.

 ## Terminology